icgc-argo/argo-docs/docs/submission/submitting-clinical-data.md

 Treatment File
 ![Treatment_Example2](/assets/submission/treatment_ex2.png)

 - Submit each surgery as two separate rows in the Surgery file (one for each submitter_treatment_id submitted in the Treatment file).
-Indicate relevant details about surgery.
+Indicate relevant details about each surgery.

 Surgery File
 ![Surgery Example2](/assets/submission/surgery_ex2.png)